blob42/pswatch/README.md

 ## Troubleshooting

 You can enable more verbose output using the `-d` flag or setting the environment variable to `debug` or `trace`.

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to pswatch, please follow these steps:
+Contributions are welcome !
+If you'd like to contribute, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your fork to your local machine: `git clone